 On-campus and off-campus employment is available for eligible students through the Student Employment Program.
 The Student Employment Program includes Federal Work Study (FWS), Institutional Work Aid (IWA), and Grants and Sponsored Programs (GSP).
-Contact your financial aid advisor in the Office of Financial Aid at ext.
-7810 or ext.
-7564 to determine your eligibility for Federal Work Study.
-For job placement opportunities contact the Office of Student Support Services, Wright Hall, Ext.
-7290.
+Contact your financial aid advisor in the Office of Financial Aid at 484-365-7810 or 484-365-7564 to determine your eligibility for Federal Work Study.
+For job placement opportunities contact the Office of Student Support Services, Wright Hall, 484-365-7290.

-Information regarding Internships, Co-ops, part-time and full time employment are available throughout the year in the Office of Career Services, Wright Hall 316 or by visiting the OCS website at www.lincoln.edu/career.
+Information regarding Internships, Co-ops, part-time and full time employment are available throughout the year in the Office of Career Services, Wright Hall 316 or by visiting the OCS website.